OCA/purchase-workflow/purchase_requisition_bid_selection/README.rst

 Afterwards, the bids selection can be started by choosing product lines.
-The workflow has been modified to allow to mark that the selection of bids has occurred but without having to generate the POs yet.
-Those can be created at a new later state called 'Bids Selected'.
+The workflow has been modified to allow to mark that the selection of bids has occurred but without having to generate the POs yet (Bids selected).
+Then an approval of the selection is required and POs can be created at a new later state called 'Selection closed'.

 When generating POs, they are created in the state 'Draft PO' introduced by the module purchase_rfq_bid_workflow.